How to Install Roon Server on Synology NAS using Docker | Guide

 4. Once downloaded, select the image and click Launch.

 5. Network: It is critical to select "Use the same network as Docker Host" (this is Synology's term for Host Networking).
-Roon will not be able to discover your audio devices without this.

 6. Advanced Settings / Volume: Click Add Folder to map your Synology host folders to the container paths:

-• Map your Roon folder to /Roon
+• Map your newly created Roon folder to /Roon (Read/Write, SSD strongly recommended).

-• Map your Music folder to /Music
+• Map your Music folder to /Music (Read-Only recommended).

-• Map your Backup folder to /RoonBackups
+• Map your newly created Backup folder to /RoonBackups (Read/Write).

 8. Check the box to Enable auto-restart.